The Biomechanics of Throwing a Football: The Science Made Simple

 1) Hip-Shoulder Separation: The Key to Power

 Hip-shoulder separation angle and timing are crucial factors that influence throwing in sports.
 Hip-shoulder separation angle refers to the angle between the pelvis and the shoulders during the throwing motion.
 This angle serves as the transition of power from the pelvis (lower half) through a stretch-shortened sling to the shoulders (upper half).
 When the hips rotate before the shoulders, the angle increases, which leads to greater torque in the trunk.
 This torque is then transferred to the arm, allowing for a more powerful throw.
-Additionally the efficiency in which a quarterback produces this movement and generates torque the more capable they become with “off-platform” throws where their feet may not be perfectly set.
+Additionally, the more efficiently a quarterback produces this movement and generates torque, the more capable they become with 'off-platform' throws where their feet may not be perfectly set.
 Theoretically, the greater the hip-shoulder separation angle, the more power a player can generate in their throw.
-However, recent literature shows that at some point there may be diminishing returns with total angle and in fact the sequence of the angle is just as important as total degrees.
+However, recent literature shows that at some point, there may be diminishing returns with the total angle, and, in fact, the sequence of the angle is just as important as the total degrees.
 It's not just about the size of the angle - the order in which the hips and shoulders rotate matters too.

 2) The Timing of the Dance: Hip and Shoulder Coordination